 Verizon will initially roll out its 5G service on 28 GHz spectrum.
 One of the challenges with using the high-band spectrum is that it does not easily cover a large area, and penetration is a serious challenge.
 Over the next several years, Verizon will build out its 5G network around the country using small cells, and will eventually deploy service on a mid- and low-band spectrum.

 For the next several years Verizon’s 5G service will piggyback off its massive 5G network.
 Expect to see 5G service in larger cities and busy places like airports and stadiums, but you will be unlikely to see the service in the suburbs and rural areas for years to come.

 The carrier announced the Moto Z3 with a 5G compatible Moto Mod last summer; at CES 2019 in January, CEO Hans Vestburg confirmed that it will be the company’s first 5G smartphone.
-Although a release date has yet to be announced for the Moto Mod, we expect to see it in the first half of 2019 — most likely at MWC 2019 in late February.
+That Moto Mod is now available straight from Verizon — meaning that if you have 5G service in your area, you can connect to it on your with the Mod.

 In December, Verizon announced two new pieces of hardware.
 The first is an upcoming Samsung-branded 5G smartphone.
 More details will be announced in the coming months, and the handset will be released in the first part of 2019.

 Verizon also closed out the year with a 5G mobile hotspot announcement.
 The carrier tapped Inseego to create the MiFi 5G hotspot, announcing the device during the Qualcomm Snapdragon Technology Summit in Maui.
 The hotspot will be released at some point in 2019.